SpaceManiac/SpacemanDMM/CONFIGURING.md

 Errors that would fail to compile in the DM compiler or will always cause a runtime cannot be disabled (eg: bad keyword arguments).

-As of writing, only DreamChecker and Langserver have the functionality to accept a configuration file.
-They default to using `SpacemanDMM.toml`.
+As of writing, all front ends have the functionality to accept a configuration file.
+They default to using `SpacemanDMM.toml` located in the same directory as the `.dme` file.

 ## Configuration Options